cloudmesh-book/book-latex-2018/cloud-technologies/incomming/abstract-synthea.md

 generated based on current academic research.
 Therefore, the data can also be used to run analysis on the synthetic patients.

-According to its website, Synthea is useful for "Academic Research", the "Health IT Industry", and "Policy Formation".
+According to its website, Synthea is useful for Academic Research, the Health IT Industry, and Policy Formation.
 Synthea is a product of MITRE Corporation written in Java, and supports both C-CDA and FHIR formats.
 It can also generate graphs using Graphviz.